In the Federalist Papers 47, James Madison quotes the famous dictum of Montesquieu:

 Of course, people are right to be afraid.
 Business is a revolutionary force that continually upsets established economic relations, and never more so than the moment a country first converts from an agricultural society to the culture of democratic capitalism.
 It can demolish the economic status of any established player, from a great public corporation down to an ordinary worker slow to adapt to the new skills and techniques.

 But then religion also is a revolutionary force.
 It sets the moral agenda under which social life and politics operate.
 So is politics, the endless conflict between the Ins and the Outs for the right to defend a territory from enemies foreign and domestic, and to force a living from a cruel world.
 So also is science.
 Without the revolution in science there would be no modern transportation and communications.
 It is because business is so powerful that Michael Novak assigns it its own sector in his three-sector model of modern society.
 And it is the power of the economic sector that requires its separation from the political sector so that its power of its systems may not be joined in unholy alliance with the politicians or with the moralists.

-But what would our modern society look like with a formal recognition of the Greater Separation of Powers, with an expansion of the separation of church and state into the separation of moral-cultural sector and political sector, and a formal declaration of the separation of business and state, the separation of the economic and political sectors?
-It would be a society with a robust and thriving Civil Society.
-It would be a society that resonated to the cultural message of society as a contract between the dead, the living and the generation yet unborn; it would freely work for others in the faith that society will reward those that meet the needs of others; it would believe in limited government and the separation of powers.
+What would our modern society look like with a formal recognition of the Greater Separation of Powers, with an expansion of the separation of church and state into the separation of moral-cultural sector and political sector, and a formal declaration of the separation of business and state, the separation of the economic and political sectors?
+It would be a society founded upon a robust and thriving Civil Society.
+It would be a society that resonated to the cultural message of society as a contract between the dead, the living and the generations yet unborn; it would be a society where people freely worked for others in the faith that society would reward those that meet the needs of others; it would be a society that believed in limited government and the separation of powers.

 1Hamilton, Madison, Jay, The Federalist Papers, Mentor, p.
 271